 The GARI website also has a list of useful applications categorised by support for hearing / speech / vision / cognition:

 As well as searching by impairment name “dyslexia, deafness, etc”, more general search terms may come up with helpful applications.
 You may find it helpful to check if the app or feature is well reviewed by other users especially University students.

-For more information on the above, if you have any suggestion or feedback of if you would like any information in an alternative format then please contact Viki Galt, Disability Information Officer, Information Services, contact details below.
+For more information on the above, if you have any suggestion or feedback of if you would like any information in an alternative format then please contact Viki Galt, Head of Disability Information, Information Services, contact details below.